RRP12/RRP12/README.md

 - Improved UI with React, reducing debugging time by **62%**
 - Integrated **Strapi CMS** and GraphQL APIs with Apollo Client
 - Delivered SEO-friendly web apps using **Next.js SSR & SSG**

+**Associate @Amazon
+- Delivered hight level cases for react js and also explored new possibility with OSS projects with typescript